david-ac1/Sans-Capote/README.md

 4. Watch live captions appear as the system speaks
 5. Receive personalized PEP/PrEP guidance with local resources

+### Service Navigator (Map Mode)
+1. Navigate to `/navigator` page
+2. Select your country from the dropdown (Nigeria, South Africa, Kenya, etc.)
+3. Use filters to find services (PrEP, PEP, HIV Testing, STI Testing)
+4. Click **🔍 Discover** to find AI-powered service recommendations
+5. Click on map markers to view service details
+6. **Rate services:** Submit community ratings with comments (stored in Supabase)
+7. View aggregate ratings and read other users' experiences

 ### General Q&A (Guide Mode)
 1. Navigate to `/guide` page
 2. Click the **Mic** button, speak a question (e.g., "What is PrEP?")